-To stream beautiful live video in up to 1080p HD through Vimeo, all you need is a camera and a Vimeo Premium or Vimeo Enterprise account.
-To learn more about Premium and its associated live streaming capabilities, go here.
+To stream live video in up to 1080p HD using Vimeo, all you need is a camera, microphone, and a Vimeo Premium or Vimeo Enterprise membership.
+This article will take you through setting up an event and going live on Vimeo.

 In this article:

 - Create your event on Vimeo

 - The Live Settings Page

 - The Live Preview Page

 - Managing your stream

 Create your event on Vimeo

 The first step to going live is creating your event on Vimeo.
 From your browser, go to Vimeo.com and click New Video, then select Create live event.

 By default, Recurring will be selected, although you can also choose to make this a one-time event.
 You’ll be prompted to enter the name, date, time, and privacy of your event.
 You will have the opportunity to edit all these components in a later step if needed.